All articles

 from 07:00 until 12:00

-• 5-minute walk to Killarney Train Station; direct access to Ring of Kerry routes
+• 5-minute walk to Killarney Train Station - direct rail from Dublin

 Rooms filling fast – secure the best rate!